 At the Church’s Service

 A deacon fulfilling his role is a marvel.
-Truly, he’s a signal of the Presence of the Spirit of Jesus Christ, the Servant of the Lord.
+Truly, he’s a signal within the congregation of the Presence of the Spirit of Jesus Christ, the Servant of the Lord.
 Who else to sufficiently explain the influence on a person that has him willing to lead in service that often goes unnoticed, and is thus often thankless?
 And carrying out his duties in joy?

 The type of service the deacon renders is not spelled out in the New Testament.
 As the needs of the Church alter throughout time and place, so the kinds of service required by the deacons will vary.
 Though one abiding thrust for service might be suggested: a deacon is to serve in such a way so that the elder-pastor(s) is/are freed up to the ministry of the word and prayer.
 To say that another, perhaps clumsier way: generally speaking, the elders oversee the spiritual needs of the church while the deacons attend to the practical.
 (Acts 6)